272004/visual-recognition-with-discovery-coreml/README.md

 When you run the app, the SDK makes sure that the version of the Visual Recognition model on your device is in sync with the latest version on IBM Cloud.
 If the local version is older, the SDK downloads the model to your device.
 With a local model, you can classify images offline.
 You need to be connected to the internet to communicate with the Discovery service.

-1. In Xcode, sSelect the `Core ML Vision Discovery` scheme.
+1. In Xcode, select the `Core ML Vision Discovery` scheme.
 1. Run the app in the simulator or on a device.
 1. Classify an image by clicking the camera icon and selecting a photo from your photo library or by taking a picture of a USB or HDMI connector.
 To add your own images in the simulator, drag the image from Finder to the simulator window.